tldr-pages/tldr/pages/common/scala-cli.md

 # scala-cli

-> Command-line tool to interact with the Scala language.
+> Tool to interact with the Scala programming language.
 > More information: <https://scala-cli.virtuslab.org/docs/overview/>.

 - Start a REPL (interactive shell) using a specific Scala and JVM version: